ajinkyaT/CNN_Intent_Classification/README.md

 # Intent classification for a chatbot using Convolutional Neural Networks

 This is Keras implementation for the task of sentence classification using CNNs.
-This work was done as a part of [Midterm Assignment](https://github.com/llSourcell/AI_for_Resumes) given by Siraj Raval.
-Here's his great [video](https://youtu.be/p3SKx5C04qg) explaining Natural Language Processing applied to resume screening.
+This work took inspiration from [Midterm Assignment](https://github.com/llSourcell/AI_for_Resumes) given by Siraj Raval.
+Here's his cool [video](https://youtu.be/p3SKx5C04qg) explaining Natural Language Processing applied to resume screening.

 Dataset for the above task was obtained from the project [Natural Language Understanding benchmark ](https://github.com/snipsco/nlu-benchmark/tree/master/2017-06-custom-intent-engines)